-Activist Erica Garner dies after heart attack
+Activist Erica Garner, 27, dies after heart attack

 - Her father Eric Garner's death in 2014 inspired protests

-(CNN)Erica Garner -- an activist for social justice and the eldest daughter of the man who died from a police choke hold in New York in 2014 -- died on Saturday days after suffering a heart attack, according to her official Twitter account.
+(CNN)Erica Garner -- an activist for social justice and the eldest daughter of the man who died from a police choke hold in New York in 2014 -- died on Saturday morning days after suffering a heart attack, her mother Esaw Snipes said.

+"She was a fighter, she was a warrior and she lost the battle," Snipes said of her daughter.
+"She never recovered from when her father died.
+She is in a better place."

+Garner, 27, suffered from the effects of an enlarged heart after giving birth to her son three months ago, Snipes said.

 "Erica the world loves you.
 I love you.
 I am glad you came into our lives.
 May you find the peace in the next life that you deserved while you were here.
 I will always love you my sister. love you," Garner's Twitter account, which is run by her family, said.